 Coconut Pumpkin Halwa (Kaddu Ka Halwa)

-Coconut Pumpkin Halwa, also called Kaddu ka Halwa is an Indian pumpkin dessert made with pumpkin, sugar, ghee, coconut and nuts.
-It can be cooked in a pressure cooker, on the stovetop or Instant pot and takes under 30 minutes!
+Coconut Pumpkin Halwa, also known as Kaddu ka Halwa, is an Indian dessert made with pumpkin, sugar, ghee, coconut, and nuts.
+It can be cooked in a pressure cooker, on the stovetop, or in an Instant Pot and takes under 30 minutes!

 Seviyan Kheer / Vermicelli Kheer

-Seviyan Kheer, also called Vermicelli Kheer and Semiyan Payasam made in the Instant Pot.
-This is a creamy and delicious pudding made with vermicelli, milk and sugar, infused with aromatic saffron, cardamom, nuts and raisins.
+Seviyan Kheer, also known as Vermicelli Kheer and Semiyan Payasam, is a creamy and delicious pudding made with vermicelli, milk, and sugar infused with aromatic saffron, cardamom, nuts, and raisins.

 Coconut Almond Ladoo

-Coconut Almond Ladoo is an easy Indian sweet that can be made for any festival.
-Made with 3 main ingredients - almond flour, desiccated coconut and sweetened condensed milk, these ladoo's are quick dessert that can be prepared in just 20 minutes.
+Coconut Almond Ladoo is a simple Indian sweet that can be prepared for any occasion.
+Made with three main ingredients: almond flour, desiccated coconut, and sweetened condensed milk, these ladoos are quick desserts that can be prepared in just 20 minutes.

 Mango Shrikhand

 Mango Shrikhand, a refreshing & sweet Indian dessert, is a perfect summer treat.
-Creamy yogurt, mango pulp and sugar are blended together, and garnished with saffron and cardamom to make this luscious Mango Shrikhand.
+Creamy yogurt, mango pulp, and sugar are blended and garnished with saffron and cardamom to make this luscious Mango Shrikhand.

 Besan Barfi